robbertkauffman/html-extractor/README.md

 The Hippo HTML Extractor script extracts HTML of a given site for use in Hippo CMS.
 Saving the HTML with your browser doesn't extract any fonts, images referenced in the CSS files.
 This script saves all referenced resources in HTML and CSS.

+***Note**: this script does not save or rewrite resources referenced in JavaScript files.*

 Additionally, it can save the HTML as FTL (Freemarker) and automatically put links to resources in the <@hst.webfile/> tags.
 You can simply copy the Freemarker file and the